PublicAPIs-dev/intuit-api/docs/faq/error-handling.md

 * `code` - Tells you what went wrong
 * `detail` - Tells you what to fix

 Many gateway errors are self-explanatory.
 Some require a bit more digging.
-For 403 errors, you may need to [adjust code for user roles](../../use-cases/user-role/).
 For 401 errors, you may need to [update your app's access or refresh tokens](https://developer.intuit.com/app/developer/qbo/docs/develop/authentication-and-authorization/oauth-2.0).

 #### See all gateway errors
 ```